Everbridge/generate-secure-pillar/README.txt

      update, u   update the value of the given key in the given file encrypt, e  perform encryption operations
      decrypt, d  perform decryption operations
-     help, h     Shows a list of commands or help for one command
+     rotate, r   decrypt existing files and re-encrypt with a new key help, h     Shows a list of commands or help for one command

 GLOBAL OPTIONS: